syncfusion-content/blazor-docs/blazor/rating/labels.md

 ![Blazor Rating Component with Label](./images/blazor-rating-label.png)

 ## LabelPosition
-You can place the label on the top, left, up, and down side of the Rating by setting [LabelPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_LabelPosition) property.
+You can place the label on the top, left, up, and down side of the Rating by using the [LabelPosition](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_LabelPosition) property.

 The label position values of Rating are as follows: